TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Autoloading/Background.rst

 ====================

-The Composer class loader is injected inside the Bootstrap process of TYPO3 CMS and registered before the TYPO3 class loader.
+The Composer class loader is injected inside the Bootstrap process of TYPO3 and registered before the TYPO3 class loader.
 This means that a lookup on a class name is first checked via the Composer logic, and if none found, the regular TYPO3 class loader takes over.

-The support for class aliases is quite important for TYPO3 CMS, but is not supported by Composer by default.
+The support for class aliases is quite important for TYPO3, but is not supported by Composer by default.
 There is a separate Composer package created by Helmut Hummel (available on `GitHub
 <https://github.com/helhum/class-alias-loader>`_) which serves as a facade